tldr-pages/tldr/pages/common/git-commit.md

 `git commit --amend`

-- Auto stage all modified files and commit with comment:
+- Auto stage all modified files and commit with a message:

 `git commit -a -m {{message}}`